subscribe to our Newsletter

 Master the different types of wood cabinets and make an informed decision on your kitchen or bathroom remodel.

-Have you ever walked into a big box home improvement retailer and been immediately overwhelmed by how many different types of wooden cabinets are on the market today?
-With so many varieties of wood species (and varieties therein) to choose from, it’s no surprise that cabinet makers are offering more options, wood types and stains to choose from than ever before.
+Have you ever walked into a big box home improvement retailer and been immediately overwhelmed by how many different types of wood for kitchen cabinets are on the market today?
+With so many varieties of cabinet wood types (and varieties therein) to choose from, it’s no surprise that cabinet makers are offering more beautiful types of wood cabinets, and stains to choose from than ever before.

 Are All Wood Species Created Equal, Or Are Some Superior?

 The answer to that question mainly relies on your personal preferences, taste, and budget.
-This guide will help you navigate the best wood species for cabinets as well as construction methods for your home’s specific needs.
+This guide will help you navigate the best wood for your kitchen cabinets as well as construction methods for your home’s specific needs.

 Should I Worry About Hard or Soft Wood?